yahia-soliman/AirBnB_clone/README.md

 # AirBnB

-A fullstack web application using Python, HTML, CSS, JavaScript.
+A fullstack web application for property rental around the globe.

 ## The Console